aurorascharff/next15-account-selector/STEPS.md

 - Now, thats the setup, but our demo is the AccountSelector component.
 So it has this nice custom UI that doesn't exist in any library.
 - Demo the selection of the account and the loading state.
 Looks good right?
 But wait.
 Let's look at the code.
 - Showcase the code using isLoading, expanded, and states.
 Mutation through endpoint contains lots of boilerplate code.
 Hard to read the divs and spans.
 Probably I should have used lists anyways.
 - Now let's get into the problems here.
-Our loading state is not entirely in sync with the backend, since the toast and the loading state fires after the request but not after the new page has loaded and the account is actually switched visually.
-The keyboard navigation is incorrectly implemented, I have to use tabs when I should be using the arrow keys.
-It does not close on escape click or on click outside.
+Our loading state is not entirely in sync with the dashboard update, since the toast and the loading state fires after the request but not after the new page has loaded and the account is actually switched visually.
+- The keyboard navigation is incorrectly implemented, I have to use tabs when I should be using the arrow keys.
+It does not close on escape click or on click outside, or moving to next element.
 The menu dropdown placement isn't customizable and doe not have any smart auto positioning functionality.
 I'm using state variables to define styles which is not optimal nor easy.
 - Who has tried to implement some of this stuff correctly?
 Who has failed?
 I know I have.
 It's a lot of work to get this right.
 And even if you do, it will be hard to maintain and extend.
-- Goal: Create an interactive, accessible, custom account dashboard using our tools: Tailwind, Ariakit, and React 19.

-## Add example implementation of accessibility

 - Let's do a trial on one of these features.
 Let's try to implement the keyboard navigation correctly.
 - Add snippet for escape key, add snippet for arrow keys and focus trap.
 Not up to standard.
-These are just two of the many things we need to implement for a menu.
-Don't even get me started on screen reader support, like adding aria-expanded and roles, activedescentant, so that the screen reader user even knows that this is a select!
+- These are just two of the many things we need to implement for a menu.
+Don't even get me started on screen reader support, like adding aria-expanded and roles, activedescendant, so that the screen reader user even knows that this is a select!
 Again, I'm not an a11y expert, and it's a a lot!
 - Phew!
 So.
 We don't want to do this.
 Delete the snippet code.
 - Let's use the solutions we covered in the slides.
+Goal: Create an interactive, accessible, custom account dashboard using our tools: Tailwind, Ariakit, and React 19.

 ## Replace all divs with Ariakit equivalents and update styles

-- Lets step by step replace all the divs with Ariakit equivalents, declarative components that are accessible by default and have all the functionality we need built in
+- Lets step by step replace all the divs with Ariakit equivalents, declarative components that are accessible by default and have all the functionality we need built in.
+Import ariakit.
 - Remove "relative" from parent div
 - Add ariakit Ariakit.SelectProvider between
 - Replace label div with Ariakit.SelectLabel
-- Replace open button with Ariakit.SelectButton
+- Replace open button with Ariakit.Select and remove setExpanded
-- Replace chevron icon inside with Ariakit.SelectArrow
-- Replace "absolute" div Ariakit.SelectPopover
-- Remove expanded useState for expanded state, add class "group" to the Ariakit.Select and use group-expanded for the icon rotate rather than the useState, showcase aria-expanded inside a component SelectButton
+- Replace chevron icon inside with Ariakit.SelectArrow, add class "group" to the Ariakit.Select and use group-expanded for the icon rotate rather than the useState, replace all styles and render SelectButton and showcase aria-expanded
+- Replace "absolute" div Ariakit.SelectPopover, remove expanded wrapper
-- Replace item with Ariakit.SelectItem, and use data-active-item: rather than hover:, the active item functionality is built in to Ariakit and stylable with data-active-item, replace focus with data-focus-visible to differentiate between the mouse and keyboard focus correctly, replace disabled: with aria-disabled:
+- Replace Icon item with Ariakit.SelectItem, replace hover: with data-active-item, the active item functionality is built in to Ariakit and stylable with data-active-item
+- Replace item with Ariakit.SelectItem, and use data-active-item: rather than hover:, focus-visible to differentiate between the mouse and keyboard focus correctly, replace disabled: with aria-disabled, the disabled={} prop now is correctly implemented behind the scenes by Ariakit.
+- Replace the selected item check with Ariakit.SelectItemCheck
 - All of this is in the documentation!
 And there are docs for non-tailwind users as well.
-- Replace the account buttons with Ariakit.SelectItem as well, replace hover: with data-active-item:, the disabled={} prop now is correctly implemented behind the scenes by Ariakit, use aria-disabled to style it
-- Replace the selected item check with Ariakit.SelectItemCheck
+- Remove setExpanded from handleSwitchAccount, remove expanded useState

 ## Use Server Function for the mutation